HDR & More Immersive Sound Is Our Future

 After The Grade

-From there, the Tiff output and the XML are married up with a software tool Dolby calls the ‘Mezzinator’.
-This tool creates an MXF 12-Bit RGB JPEG2000 file and an XML – together, this is known as the Content Master.
+From there, the Tiff output and the XML are married up with software that Dolby calls the ‘Mezzinator’.
+This tool creates an MXF 12-Bit RGB JPEG2000 file plus an XML – together, they are known as the Content Master.
 It’s at this stage where most postproduction facilities are ‘done’ with the Dolby Vision process, but there are a few more steps before the content can be streamed.

-At the end of the Dolby Vision process, the Content Master is then run through a (very expensive) Dolby Vision Encoder creating the final encoded file that gets streamed.
+At the end of the Dolby Vision process, the Content Master is then run through a (very expensive) Dolby Vision Encoder creating the final encoded file that’s streamed.

 I know it sounds a bit complicated, and some parts of the workflow are, but throughout this series, I’ll do my best to explain and provide my take on a Dolby Vision workflow.